pinglu85/algoExpert/Easy/binary-search.md

 ### Approach 1: Iterative

 The Binary Search algorithm divides a sorted list of values into halves, and keeps narrowing down the search space until the target value is found.

 We maintain two pointers `left` and `right` that are going to keep track of the current search space.
 Initially, the search space is the entire list.
-We use the two pointers to find the middle value and then compare it to the search target.
-If the middle value is equal to the target value, then we've found the target value.
-If the middle value is greater than the target, then it means the target value cannot lie in the right half of the search space, since the list is sorted and all the values that come after the middle value must be greater than the middle value and even greater than the target, so we can remove the entire right half, narrowing down the search space to the left half.
+We use the two pointers to find the middle value, then compare it to the search target.
+If the middle value is equal to the target value, we've found the target.
+If the middle value is greater than the target, then it means the target value cannot lie in the right half of the search space.
+Because the list is sorted, all the values that come after the middle value must be greater than the middle value and even greater than the target, so we can remove the entire right half, narrowing down the search space to the left half.
 If the middle value is smaller than the target, then we can eliminate the entire left half and search for the target value in the right half.
 We repeat the process until the target value is found, or our search space is exhausted.

 ### Implementation